 Between Christmas drinks and shopping for gifts, party food and something nice to wear, Christmas can be an expensive time of year.
 Never fear, there’s plenty of free festive fun in Melbourne, from a rendezvous with Santa to Myer’s famous Christmas windows.

-The heart of Christmas in the city, Christmas Square offers an amazing array of free sights, sounds and experiences.
-Kick-off the festivities with the Festival Launch Party on Friday 29 November, where you’ll see the spectacular 16-metre high LED Christmas Tree light-up for the first time.
+The heart of Christmas in the city, Christmas Square offers an amazing array of free sights, sounds and experiences including a spectacular 16-metre high LED Christmas Tree light-up for the first time.
 Then, watch little faces shine as the sleigh bells ring, heralding the arrival of a very special guest.
 Over four festive weeks, the magic will continue with nightly light and sound shows, Santa’s House offering daily activities, and the photogenic Giant Christmas Bauble.

 Gravy Day Singalong